Glencore with 2 licences off occupied Western Sahara

 New Age Morocco Limited is a company discretely registered in Jersey through a trustee.
 This means that it would in principle be impossible to know for anyone whom the real owners are.
 Its directors and owners are not mentioned in the Jersey company register.
 The company was originally founded in 2012 under the name “New Age Rift Limited”, but changed name into “New Age Morocco Limited” 12 February 2013, exactly when the Foum Ognit licence started to be referred to as “under negotiation” on the ONHYM webpages.

 WSRW research shows that the licence holder New Age Morocco Limited is 100% owned by New Age (African Global Energy) Limited.
 The mother company was incorporated on 22 June 2007 and has its registered office in the same house as New Age Morocco Limited, in Jersey, with administrative offices in 8 Lancelot Place, London, and in De Vries House, 93 Protea Road, Chistlehurston, Johannesburg, South Africa.
-It is the mother company’s 2012 (page 35) and 2013 (page 34) public accounts which documents the 100% ownership over New Age Morocco Ltd.
+It is the mother company’s 2012 (page 35) and 2013 (page 34) public accounts which document the 100% ownership over New Age Morocco Ltd.

 The founder, CEO and chairman of New Age is Stephen Lowden, with former top positions in Marathon Oil and Premier Oil.
 Lowden also holds a board position in Taipan Resources.
 Most of the owners of New Age are based in tax havens.
 (Annual Return 2014).
 Apart from chairman Stephen Lowden, the New Age’s board consists of the following (Public Accounts 2013): Najib Ibrahim Mohd Al Zarooni (Emirati businessman from Dubai), Joao Pedro Felix Saraiva E Silva, (investment professional from Portugal), Tajinder Singh Sidhu, investment professional from UK, Andre Cilliers (director from South Africa with address in Windhoek, Namibia), CFO Mark Akers, Philip Jackson, Ivor Orchard, Chris Joly, Mark Cutis, Kai Wang, Alexander Dzhaparidze, Corporate director, NTC Services Ltd, from BVI and finally Corporate director, Nautilis Corporate Services Ltd.